What's New

 | Package manager detection | Falls back to pip when uv isn't installed; detects requirements.txt-only projects |

-fastman new on existing dir | Now exits with code 1 instead of silently returning |
+fastman create on existing dir | Now exits with code 1 instead of silently returning |

 | Banner rendering | Gracefully handles missing/corrupt Pyfiglet fonts |